Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Method

-\boldparagraph{Texture baking} Our resolution-grounded neural textures are easy to bake, as this only requires predicting values at texel centers and storing them.
+\boldparagraph{Baking Textures} Lastly, we bake our resolution-grounded neural textures, which is straightforward as it only requires predicting values at texel centers and storing them.
 Baking results in $(\text{deg}+1)^2$ PNG images, where the $i$-th image stores the $i$-th coefficient of RGBA channels.
-The fully baked representation can finally be visualized in our WebGL renderer, which rasterizes all meshes in a fixed order and blends them in the final frame buffer before displaying the result on screen.
+The fully baked representation can finally be visualized in our WebGL renderer, which rasterizes all meshes in a fixed order and blends them in the final frame buffer before displaying it on screen.